Blackaddr/TouchMIDI/README.md

 This project is an active work in progress:

-November 2018
+January 2010
-- I've been focusing on the BALibrary for the past few months so little update to TouchMIDI.
-Hoping to get back to it around Christmas time.
+- currently working on the Preset Editor.
+Preset navigation works and the preset control screen permits touch control to select which knob/switch to modify.